JUkhan/Ajwah/docs/react/README.md

 export default CounterComponent;

 ```
 ### `Connect decorator` takes a single object literal type param (key value pairs).
 Key should be any name and value should be a function that must return a part of your application's states.
 You can define as many pairs as you want.
 All keys and its corresponding states should be available as component state.
 Your component should be re-render if any key corresponding state is updated from anywhere in the application.
-And your component should have a `StoreContext` property as the name of `store`.
+And your component should have a `StoreContext` property as the name of `storeCtx`.

 ### Here is the `StoreContext API`
 ```js